Date/time features

 property starting with "date", "datetime", "datetimeoffset", or "timestamp" (using the defaultIsDateField

 function).
-Otherwise rule processing will be passed off to the default rule processor for that export format.
+Otherwise, rule processing is passed to the default rule processor for that export format.

-You can customize the algorithm by passing a context.isDateField
+You can customize this algorithm by passing a context.isDateField

 configuration in the formatQuery